-MATH 116 ONLINE COURSE TASKS (GRADED AND NOT GRADED)
+COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 We will utilize MyOpenMath for ALL graded and non-graded tasks!
 The Gradebook will also be in MyOpenMath!

-There are seven (7) types of tasks for you to complete, namely (a) write an Autobiography; (b) complete the Syllabus Review; (c) study the Learning Materials; (d) complete the graded Practice Problem Sets; (e) complete the Module Reviews; (f) take the graded Module Quizzes; and (g) take the graded, proctored Final Exam.
+There are seven (7) types of tasks for you to complete, some are graded and some are not graded.
+They consist of (a) writing an Autobiography; (b) completing a Syllabus Review; (c) studying the Learning Materials; (d) completing Practice Problem Sets; (e) completing Module Reviews; (f) taking Module Quizzes; and (g) taking a proctored, comprehensive Final Exam.

 a.
 Write an Autobiography - Not Graded (but necessary for continued success)